Lynx-Eco/repod/README.md

 ## AI Commit Messages

 When `--commit` is provided, the tool proposes a Conventional Commit message with a subject and a short body based on your current diff (against `HEAD`).
 It uses Google’s Gemini model `models/gemini-2.5-flash` via the Generative Language API.
-You’ll be shown the message and asked to confirm with a single keypress (press `y` to commit, `n`/Esc to cancel — no Enter needed).
+You’ll be shown the message in a clean, boxed view and asked to confirm with a single keypress (press `y` to commit, `n`/Esc to cancel — no Enter needed).

+First run: If `GEMINI_API_KEY` is not set, repod prompts you to paste it (input is hidden).
+If provided, it saves the key to your shell config (`~/.zshrc` for zsh or `~/.bashrc` for bash) and uses it immediately for the current session.
+If you skip providing a key, the command exits — there is no local fallback when the API key is missing.

 Important: `--commit` only works when processing the current directory (no CSV or remote URL).
 For other inputs, the commit step is skipped.